 In Section \ref{sec:CII IM}, we describe the background and general concept of the intensity mapping survey planned with Prime-Cam.
 In Section \ref{sec:CO IM}, we provide additional details on science to be extracted from foregrounds in the survey.
 In Section \ref{sec:SS IM}, we describe the detailed survey strategy, and provide information on the ancillary data available in the survey fields.
 In Section \ref{sec:PS IM}, we give a detailed description on the methods used to extract the main survey signal.
 In Section \ref{sec:FR IM}, we give a detailed description on how to separate the main signal from foreground emission.

-\subsection{[\ion{C}{2}] and [\ion{O}{3} Intensity Mapping in the Epoch of Reionization}
+\subsection{[\ion{C}{2}] and [\ion{O}{3}] Intensity Mapping in the Epoch of Reionization}

-The Epoch of Reionization (EoR), approximately $6 \leq z \leq 8$ to $20$, is the last widely unexplored cosmic epoch in which stars and galaxies govern and shape the overall properties of the Universe \citep{fan06}.
-With telescopes like {\em HST} and ALMA (and {\em JWST} in the future), it has become possible to probe small samples of star-forming galaxies in the EoR.
-These studies provide compelling evidence that the first galaxies that formed within the first billion years are likely to be mostly responsible for cosmic reionization \citep[e.g.,][]{robertson15}, but the overall properties of the sources of reionization and the connection between large-scale structure and the topology of reionization remains poorly understood \citep{finlator09}.
-This is because the main sources of reionization are numerous but intrinsically extremely faint \citep[e.g.,][]{robertson13}, making them challenging to detect individually.
+The Epoch of Reionization (EoR), approximately $6 \leq z \leq 8$ to $20$, is the last largely unexplored cosmic epoch in which stars and galaxies govern and shape the overall properties of the Universe \citep{fan06}.
+With telescopes like {\em HST} and ALMA (and {\em JWST} in the near future), it has become possible to probe small samples of star-forming galaxies in the EoR.
+These studies provide compelling evidence that the first galaxies, which formed within the first billion years, are likely to be mostly responsible for cosmic reionization \citep[e.g.,][]{robertson15}.
+However, the overall properties of the sources of reionization and the connection between large-scale structure and the topology of reionization remains poorly understood \citep{finlator09} because the main sources of reionization are numerous but intrinsically extremely faint \citep[e.g.,][]{robertson13}.
+It is therefore challenging to detect them individually.
 To make significant progress, large-scale three-dimensional surveys of the universe during the EoR are of fundamental importance.
-Such surveys become possible by employing new observational strategies, in particular spectral-line intensity mapping \citep{kovetz17}.
-Since intensity mapping detects the {\em aggregate} signal from faint but numerous sources, the sensitivity requirements are less demanding than for individual source detection studies such as with ALMA or {\em JWST}, providing the potential for a shortcut toward detection with a carefully designed experiment (see model predictions by, e.g., \citealt{silva15,yue15}).
+Such surveys become possible by employing new observational strategies, in particular spectral line intensity mapping \citep{kovetz17}.
+Since intensity mapping detects the {\em aggregate} signal from faint but numerous sources, the sensitivity requirements are less demanding than for individual source detection studies such as with ALMA or {\em JWST}, providing the potential for a shortcut toward detection with a carefully designed experiment (see model predictions by, e.g., \citealt{silva15,yue15,2019MNRAS.488.3014P}).

 21\,cm \ion{H}{1} EoR mapping was proposed as such a pathway a long time ago.
 Indeed, as shown by the claimed recent detection of the unexpectedly strong \ion{H}{1} 21\,cm absorption signal at $z\sim 17$ due to the first stars near the onset of reionization \citep{bowman18}, our current understanding is still incomplete, making direct measurements of all phases of reionization critical.
 These experiments are very challenging and easily contaminated by strong foregrounds.
 Also, while a firm detection of the cosmological \ion{H}{1} signal should be within reach with pathfinder experiments like HERA \citep{deboer17}, a very large facility like the full Square Kilometer Array \citep[SKA;][]{santos15} is needed to reach the required mapping capabilities.